Maps and mapping

 Well, that rounds off this brief excursion into Liverpool maps.
 There are certainly some I’ve missed, so please share your own sources in the comments!

-Image: Extract from the Greenwood map of Lancashire, 1818, available in full on the Lancashire County Council Old Maps of Lancashire website (you’ll need to scroll down the story to find Greenwood), or you can see a better quality, though non-coloured, version of Greenwood’s Map on the National Library of Scotland’s website.
+Image: Extract from the Greenwood map of Lancashire, 1818, used with the permission of the National Library of Scotland, available in full on the NLS website.
+A low resolution, but coloured, version is available from Lancashire County Council Old Maps of Lancashire website (you’ll need to scroll down the story to find Greenwood).